nicf82/tweet-grabber/README.md

 Monitors twitter for tweets mentioning certain terms

+## Notes

-If a tweet appears not to contain any of the stream terms, this may be becasue it quotes a tweet that does
+If a tweet appears not to contain any of the stream terms, this may be because it quotes a tweet that does.